 Next, we can look at the formula with minor children.
 And, I put a little star here because frequently you’ll have couples who don’t want to address maintenance.
 The higher-earning spouse never wants to pay maintenance.
 It’s almost universal.
 So, you’ll have couples come in and say, “Hey, we want to pay child support, but there’s no maintenance.
 My spouse is agreeing to waive maintenance.
 Don’t calculate that because I don’t want to put the idea in their head that they should get maintenance.”
 The issues in New York is that before you can calculate child support, you have to calculate the maintenance.
 So, it’s almost impossible to get around calculating the maintenance if there is going to be a child support order.
 Just keep that in mind.

 And, by the way, for everyone who thinks, “I don’t want to pay maintenance . . .
 I don’t want to tip my spouse off.”
 Your spouse knows about maintenance and alimony.
 Everyone knows about it.
 You are not actually going to be hiding anything from them.
 If they want to waive it, or if you want to discuss it, that’s great.
 In fact, if it is a potential maintenance case, you have to discuss it because, when you get to court or in the marital settlement agreement, you’re going to have to address whether there is going to be maintenance or not.

-15. If You Don’t Have Children, Calculate Maintenance (Alimony) in New York Using the Formula for Couples Without Minor Children.
+If You Have Children, Calculate Maintenance (Alimony) in New York Using the Formula for Couples With Minor Children.

 Moving onto the formula.
 With minor children, the formula is similar, the percentages are just a little different.